 For University of Alabama PR Majors/Minors: Application to APR 415 Online Magazine Writing and Editing

 If you are a UA public relations major or minor, you may apply to and interview for the APR 415 Online Magazine Writing and Editing course, as long as you will have completed APR 332 PR Writing prior to the semester of enrollment in the APR 415 course.
-Click here for the application for spring 2018.
+Click here for the application for fall 2018.